Opinion | An Uprising Was Inevitable

 A protester was killed.
 And others have been teargassed and shot with rubber bullets and acrylic marker rounds.

-“[The city is] not achieving any of our stated goals,” he said.
+“[The city is] not achieving any of our stated goals,” Ellison said.
 “And yet we refuse to send them home.”

-“Our employees needed to behave to a higher standard, and they didn’t do that,” Ellison said of the officers.
-We need more checks and balance over the police, he said.
+“Our employees needed to behave to a higher standard, and they didn’t do that,” he said of the officers.
+We need more checks and balance over the police, he added.
 “We employ a department that by and large hold[s] our community in contempt.
 We need to figure out how to better employ our resources.”

 But, all things considered, Ellison said, “we’ve got to keep pushing.”